 How much do Recreation and Fitness Studies Professors make in different U.S. states?

 |State||Annual Mean Salary|

-Tools & Technologies Used by Recreation and Fitness Studies Professors
+What Tools do Recreation and Fitness Studies Professors Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Recreation and Fitness Studies Professors:

 - Microsoft Office

 - Web browser software

 - Course management system software